Trump downplays his legal challenges on the campaign trail in Iowa after revealing new target letter

 “If anything, people see President Trump is actually hardened by the trials he’s gone through and knows what he’s up against,” Hayes said.

+Teresa Horton-Bumgarner from small-town Solon, east of Cedar Rapids, echoed that she and Republicans in her circle believe strongly the Biden administration is “using the judicial system as a political weapon.”

+“Nothing that (Trump) did on Jan.
+6, that I’ve ever seen that incited violence.
+He said to peacefully protest, and lawfully,” said Horton-Bumgarner, 56, who described the indictments against Trump as so “egregious” that Republicans “tend to rally behind him.”

-Before his speech, Trump was interviewed by WMT radio, and railed against the investigations while dismissing potential negative fallout.
+Before his speech, Trump was interviewed on local radio, and railed against the investigations while dismissing potential negative fallout.

 “The people of our great country, they fully understand what’s going (on).
 It’s election interference.
 It’s a weaponization of justice,” he said.